timh1203/algorithmDS/codeLog.md

 ---
 ## Day1: 11/18/19
 - **Today's Progress**:
-- Worked through "10 Days of Javascript" on HackerRank, up to day 4
+- Worked through "10 Days of Javascript" on HackerRank, up to day 4 (started with day0)
 - **Thoughts**:
 - I learned about the difference between syntax, runtime, and logic errors.
 - Reviewed try/catch/finally and throw error handling.